 Summer has just begun and the thermometer is already shouting numbers over 90.
 Add some humidity to that and a heat-induced laziness will overcome me faster than I can wipe the sweat off my forehead.

 As for my boys, the flipside of a heat-induced laziness is crankiness, so to keep everyone moving and happy, I keep my freezer well stocked with fruit popsicles.
 Full of fruit, easy to make and costing a under a dollar a popsicle, I’m can feel good about us eating one, two or a few in one sitting.

 The base for this popsicle is coconut.
 Being that coconut can be very sweet and strong on its own, I gave this popsicle some balance with raspberry tartness and lending a cooling hand is the citrus edge of the Clementine tangerines.

 - Place all ingredients in a food processor or blender and process or blend until puréed, about 1-2 minutes.

 - Pour mixture through a medium strainer to remove the raspberry seeds.
 Pour strained mixture into popsicle forms of choice.

-- Place aluminum foil on top of the popsicle mold, and insert popsicle sticks in the center of each compartment.
+- Place aluminium foil on top of the popsicle mould, and insert popsicle sticks in the centre of each compartment.
 Freeze for at least 5 hours or overnight.

 - To release popsicles, run hot water on the outside of popsicle forms for a few seconds and pull firmly on the wooden sticks.